junaruga/fedora-workshop-multiarch/02.system/README.md

 ```

 By the way, if you want to remove qemu-user-static completely to the state before `dnf install qemu-user-static`, run below commands.
-You need to remove `/proc/sys/fs/binfmt_misc/qemu-$cpu` files by yourself.
+You need to remove `/proc/sys/fs/binfmt_misc/qemu-$cpu` files manually by yourself.
 I reported the issue [1].

 ```
 $ sudo dnf remove qemu-user-static